Name-less-King/Name-less-King/README.md

 I’m currently working on sparse covariance regression model with [Prof. Xuening Zhu](https://xueningzhu.github.io/).

-I will be studying for a Ph.D. at Fudan University, and my supervisor is [Prof. L. Jeff Hong](https://scholar.google.com.sg/citations?user=stZYMd8AAAAJ&hl=en).
+I will be studying for my Ph.D. degree at Fudan University, and my supervisor is [Prof. L. Jeff Hong](https://scholar.google.com.sg/citations?user=stZYMd8AAAAJ&hl=en).

 You can reach me at 19307130184@fudan.edu.cn.